opentoonz/opentoonz_docs/source/editing_animation_levels.rst

     - Use the Merge command to paste in the current level the drawings copied from a different level, according to their original frame position and regardless of the currently selected frames.

-.. note:: All the Cells menu commands are also available in the menu that opens when right-clicking in the level strip.
+.. note:: All the Cells menu commands are also available in the menu that opens when right-clicking in the Level Strip.

 .. _renumbering_and_adding_frames_in_a_level: